 What is a Freight and Cargo Inspector?

-A freight and cargo inspector inspects, manages and documents freight shipments and verifies that the contents are in compliance with local, national and international regulations.
-Some freight and cargo inspectors work only with a specific type of freight - for example, automobiles - while others work with a range of shipment types.
+Some freight and cargo inspectors work only with a specific type of freight, for example automobiles, while others work with a range of shipment types.

 What does a Freight and Cargo Inspector do?

 Freight and cargo inspectors fulfill a variety of functions related to transporting, importing, and exporting freight.

 Freight shipments are governed by an extensive list of laws, regulations and policies designed to keep each shipment secure and undamaged, and to provide for the safety of everyone who handles the cargo.
 These regulations grow even more complicated if the freight is hazardous (such as biomedical waste, transplant organs, and blood) or must cross state or national lines on route to its final destination.